pablorlrl/DiskWriter-Pro/README.md

 2. **Generate the executable or run it directly**

-- Run "python -m PyInstaller DiskWriter-Pro.spec" from /src to generate yourself an executable or
+- Run this from /src to generate yourself an executable
+    ```bash
+    python -m PyInstaller DiskWriter-Pro.spec
+    ```
+or
 - Run the DiskWriter-Pro.py using python